AOF96/ENCE260-MicroControllerGame/README.txt

 INSTRUCTIONS:
 ----------------------------------------------------------------------------------------------------
     1. Begin the game as Player 1 by pushing the S1 Button on your UCFK first.
+    2. A message should appear on your screen displaying which player number you are, press S1 again to continue.
-    2. Both Players use the Navigation Switch to select your desired Fleet Layout and confirm selection with a push of the Navigation Switch
+    3. Both Players use the Navigation Switch to select your desired Fleet Layout and confirm selection with a push of the Navigation Switch.
-    3. Player 1 select your shot coordinates with the Navigation Switch.
+    4. Player 1 select your shot coordinates with the Navigation Switch.
+Player 2 wait for the other player to send a shot.
-    4. Take turns taking shots until you Win or Lose
+    5. Take turns taking shots until you Win or Lose.

 ____________________________________________________________________________________________________
 ----------------------------------------------------------------------------------------------------